Overview

 New Directions (Columbia University only)

-New Directions is a seed funding program to conduct groundbreaking research promoting new and high-risk ideas on shorter-term projects.
+New Directions is focused on groundbreaking research promoting new and high-risk ideas on shorter-term projects.
 New Directions will consider only highly aspirational, promising, and risky projects.
 CDI will also prioritize New Directions projects that, owing to their interdisciplinary nature or novelty, may have difficulty soliciting support from other external science research funding sources.
-New Directions will award a total of $167,000 in grant funds annually to between two and six projects.
-New Directions is open to all Columbia University researchers.
+New Directions provides support for Columbia University research teams for 6-12 month research projects on carbontech within CDI's technology scope.

 CDI's Bridge Carbontech program will support research teams and startups at mid-stage (TRL 4-6) and later-stage (TRL 6-9) commercialization focused on CDI's eligible technologies (see below).
 Successful applicants will receive non-dilutive grant funding that pays for the costs to advance their commercial readiness which, depending on the stage of the company, could include prototypes, in-field testing, marketing, design, accounting, legal and other costs, as well as salary support to add senior personnel.
 Successful applicants will also go through a rigorous training program consisting of three training activities: bootcamps, skills labs and workshops tailored to support the carbontech focus of the program.
 Successful applicants will enumerate business and technical milestones corresponding to addressable barriers and will develop a work plan to develop essential tools for ensuring that achieved milestones translate into durable practices.
 The overall goal of the program is to strengthen New York State as a global carbontech hub by facilitating the creation, validation, and launch of cutting-edge solutions.

-Bridge Carbontech will award a total of $1,725,000 in grant funding for up to six projects annually.
-There is no restriction on eligible entities that can apply.
+Bridge Carbontech will award a total up to $1,687,000 in grant funding for up to six projects annually.
+Teams must be external to Columbia University.

 Eligibility